opencomputeproject/onie/docs/_sources/design-spec/x86_virtual_machine.txt

 x86 Virtual Machine
 *******************

-The ONIE distribution comes with a KVM based virtual machine.
+The ONIE distribution comes with a KVM-based virtual machine.

 See the instructions in the ONIE source tree for more information on using the virtual machine.
 The instructions are located in the